brent1x/music_lab/README.md

 and place them inline below:

 1. What are some books that Martin Fowler has written?

+> NoSQL Distilled, Refactoring Ruby, Analysis Patterns

 2. What's the difference between "active record" and "ActiveRecord"?

+> Active record is an architectural pattern found in software that stores in-memory object data in relation databases.
+ActiveRecord facilitates the creation and use of objects whose data requires persistent storage to a database.

 3. Is the "active record" pattern an ORM?

+> Yes.

 4. Why might we want to use an ORM in our code?

+>You can perform database operations in an object-oriented fashion.
+You can validate models before they get persisted to the database.
+You can represent inheritance heirarchies through related models.
+You can represent models and their data, and associations between those models.

 5. What gem do we need to allow Sinatra to interact with ActiveRecord?

+> Sinatra / ActiveRecord

 6. What is `rake`?

+> Rake helps build software from its source files, helps to organize code, and keeps links clean.
+It's essentially a build system written in Ruby.

 7. What is a database migration?

+> It's the process of transferring data between storage types, formats, or computer systems.

 8. What command can we use to create a new ActiveRecord migration?

+> rake db:create_migration NAME=<name>

 9. What command runs our existing migrations?

+> rake db:migrate

 10. What commands reverses a migration?

+> rake db:rollback

 11. What command tells us which migrations have run and which have not?

+> rake db:migrate:status

 12. Which class do we have to extend if we want to create a new model?

+> models class

 13. What's the difference between ActiveRecord's `.new` and `.create` methods?

+> Create will save a new record into the database.
+New will instantiate an object without saving it,

 14. What's the difference between ActiveRecord's `.find` and `.find_by` methods?

+> Find_by

 15. What's the difference between ActiveRecord's `.find_by` and `.where` methods?

+> Find_by will find the first record based on the value you're searching for.
+Where will find all records.

 16. What ActiveRecord method do we use to change a value in the database?

+> .update

 17. What ActiveRecord method do we use to remove an item from the database?

+> .destroy

 Steps
 -----